Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 To build the database, Woo-request need to be downloaded and vectorized.
 This is a resource-heavy process.
 Currently, when scraping a Woo-request a document is downloaded into memory before being stored in a temporary folder on the server.
 Therefore you'll only be able to download request in size up to the availible memory of the server.
 If a request is bigger than the `MAX_ZIP_SIZE` specified as an environment variable it will be skipped.
 For our implementation we handle documents up to 2.5 GB.

-Of the 198 Woo-requests availible to download on 19/08/2025, ... percent are over 2.5 GB.

 ### Hosting the database

 The biggest bottleneck for vector databases is the amount of RAM availibilty.
 The amount of RAM needed is heaviliy dependent on the type of database used.
 Here are the requirements specified by [chromaDB](https://cookbook.chromadb.dev/core/resources/#ram):